 Law students from all three classes are welcome to apply; however, first year students are only eligible for the summer internship program.
 During the fall and spring semesters, this office expects interns to work a minimum of ten (10) hours per week.
 During the summer, interns are expected to work full-time for at least six weeks.
 These are unpaid positions (barring receipt of a Federal Bar Association Blask Fellowship – www.fbasouthtexas.org) and course credit may be available depending on the law student making the appropriate arrangement with their law school.
 This office will work with law students who are interested in split summers.
 Each law student is required to successfully pass a background investigation adjudicated by the Office of Personnel Management (OPM) and be a United States citizen.
 The investigation will address a variety of areas such as credit history, drug usage, arrests, and mental health treatment.
 Applicants who may have issues in these areas must be prepared to provide supporting documentation showing that all matters have been resolved as part of the pre-investigation process.
 The completion of the background investigation can sometimes take several months, therefore, law students are asked to apply for internships a semester before they actually begin working at the USAO.

 The USAO-SDTX is currently accepting applications for the Spring Internship, the Summer Internship, and those students interested in beginning in the spring and working through the summer.
 The Spring Program begins in March 2014 and the Summer Program begins in May 2014, with both programs ending in August 2014.
 Under no circumstances may an intern work for more than six (6) months due to the limitations of the background investigation.
 Applications for the Spring Program are due by the end of October.
 Applications for the Summer Program are due by the end of January 2014.
-Applications for the Fall Program are due by the end of June 2014.
+Applications for the Fall Program are due by April 18, 2014.

 In order to apply, applicants must send a cover letter, resume, short writing sample (10 pages maximum), and unofficial school transcript to email@example.com.